dlxmedia/community/README.md

 &nbsp;
 ### `❤️ LIVE CHAT`

-> Chat with other fellow streamers and creators, but also connect with the ePlay staff!
-As we value transparency, and we thrive on working with amazing people like you, we're always here to help and assist you.
-Join our Discord or chat with our technicians today!
+> Chat with other fellow streamers and creators, but also connect with the ePlay team!
+We value transparency, and we thrive on making sure all our users not only feel heard, but also seen.
+Join our Discord Community or chat with our support team today!
 >
 > [![discord-btn](https://user-images.githubusercontent.com/7132783/201472912-cfeac848-3a62-428b-b597-d1dc2ae3d443.png)](https://discord.gg/eplay) &nbsp; [![Chatwithsupport](https://user-images.githubusercontent.com/7132783/201474486-79dc3ec9-36d2-42ce-a6bd-45aee0d0b001.png)](https://help.eplayers.com/en-us/article/how-do-i-contact-support-vxx8y1/)

 &nbsp;
 ### `💬 DISCUSSIONS`
 > We chose Github discussions to host our message board as we connect our developers, designers and all of our teams directly with you!
 Start a discussion or post a question that will be shared with our teams right away.
-We want to hear from you!
-We value your voice, your opinion as our goal is to make your life easier, more exciting and empower you to succeed!
+We value your thoughts, as all ideas help us build tools that will not only empower you, but give you the most seamless, fun, experience.
+Everything to making ePlay easier, more empowering and more exciting everyday. 💗
 >
 > [![MessageBoard](https://user-images.githubusercontent.com/7132783/201472953-f6c0bcaa-1f93-4ff9-b3e0-81d0c28614c1.png)](https://github.com/dlxmedia/community/discussions) &nbsp; [![Askaquestion](https://user-images.githubusercontent.com/7132783/201472967-21a6348d-551d-41be-8cab-fbc8a6b0a69c.png)](https://github.com/dlxmedia/community/discussions/new?category=q-a)

 &nbsp;
 ### `💡 NEW FEATURES & IDEAS`
-> Got an idea to share? or simply wants to upvote the next features you'd like us to add to ePlay?
-You're in the right place!
+> Got an idea to share?
+Want to see what ideas other users are coming up with?
+Then you're in the right place!
+Use the upvoting feature to get submissions noticed by our ePlay Product team!
 >
 > [![Upvotenextfeatures](https://user-images.githubusercontent.com/7132783/201473118-7978b58a-aa06-42df-95cb-e4e9dba6c5ab.png)](https://github.com/dlxmedia/community/discussions/categories/feature-ideas) &nbsp; [![RequestaFeature](https://user-images.githubusercontent.com/7132783/201472957-13c339bb-46bc-4e19-a113-1640b5a60184.png)](https://github.com/dlxmedia/community/issues/new/choose) &nbsp; [![Shareandidea](https://user-images.githubusercontent.com/7132783/201472961-ab30a4f2-a91b-46e5-92f0-9581e707cbb7.png)](https://github.com/dlxmedia/community/discussions/new?category=feature-ideas)

 &nbsp;
 ### `🐞 BUGS AND ISSUES`
-> We know we're not perfect and as much as we do our best to avoid any issues, we also know it happens.
-Reporting a bug helps us and ensures it gets fixed as soon as possible!
-You can also see bugs that are already reported, and follow it's progress to being smashed and fixed!!
+> We all hate it when things don't work or break.
+Reporting these bugs can help us spot them sooner and have them fixed as soon as possible!
+You can also see other users' bug reports & follow our progress as we fix things. 👀
 >
 > [![Reportabug](https://user-images.githubusercontent.com/7132783/201473008-11fb3b15-b784-40a5-94d2-e72934cf5b04.png)](https://github.com/dlxmedia/community/issues/new/choose) &nbsp; [![Reportedissues](https://user-images.githubusercontent.com/7132783/201473011-45e9015b-8c0c-4341-acce-e6b761e3a40e.png)](https://github.com/dlxmedia/community/issues)